ncform/ncform/STD-COMP.md

   modelField: '', // Used when the value is an object (ie using compound.prependSelect or compound.appendSelect)
   trim: true, // Whether to automatically trim the front and rear spaces, the default is true
   clearable: false, // Whether it can be emptied, the default is false
+  updateOn: 'change', // Timing of triggering value changes, the default is to trigger when value changed.
+Optional value: ['change', 'blur']

   autocomplete: { // Automatic completion
     itemValueField: 'value', // Item data represents the field of value